-- (2) In legal proceedings, a document apparently certified by the Commissioner to be a licence, certificate or other document issued under this Act, or to be a copy of a licence, certificate or other document issued under this Act, must be accepted as such in the absence of proof to the contrary. - (3) In legal proceedings, proof that a person has advertised, or has by any other means given the impression, that the person will sell liquor must, in the absence of proof to the contrary, be accepted as proof that the person has sold liquor.

-- (4) In legal proceedings, a document apparently signed by the Commissioner stating- - (a) that a specified person has, or had on a specified date, a specified power or function because of a delegation by the Commissioner under this Act; or - (b) that a delegation by the Commissioner under this Act is, or was on a specified date, subject to specified conditions, is, in the absence of proof to the contrary, proof of the facts as stated.
+- (2) In legal proceedings, a document apparently certified by the Commissioner to be a licence, certificate, notice or other document issued under this Act, or to be a copy of a licence, certificate, notice or other document issued under this Act, must be accepted as such in the absence of proof to the contrary. - (3) In legal proceedings, proof that a person has advertised, or has by any other means given the impression, that the person will sell liquor must, in the absence of proof to the contrary, be accepted as proof that the person has sold liquor. - (4) In legal proceedings, a document apparently signed by the Commissioner stating- - (a) that a specified person has, or had on a specified date, a specified power or function because of a delegation by the Commissioner under this Act; or is, in the absence of proof to the contrary, proof of the facts as stated.